As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 In Sheila’s recipe, she suggests brushing the raw biscuits and then again the baked biscuits with additional melted butter, so if you’re looking to keep these dairy free/vegan and using shortening for your fat, I highly recommend using some vegan butter for that additional brush of butter.

-How to make Buttermilk Biscuits
+How to make Buttermilk Biscuits from Scratch

 To get these biscuits started, sift all of your dry ingredients into a bowl.